 Skip to content

 SIPhon's core speaks SIP.
-Protocol functionality beyond SIP — SMPP and HTTP today — is provided by opt-in extension modules.
+Protocol functionality beyond SIP — SMPP, HTTP and SIGTRAN/SS7 today — is provided by opt-in extension modules.
 They are not part of the default binary: you enable a module at build time and configure it through the extensions: block in siphon.yaml.
 Each module adds a scriptable Python namespace your routing scripts can use, alongside the built-in proxy, registrar, cache, and friends.

 How extensions work

 • Enabled at build.
-An extension-capable build is produced by the siphon-bin package with the module's cargo feature turned on (e.g. --features smpp).
-It is a drop-in siphon binary — same CLI, same siphon.yaml, plus the module.
+An extension-capable build is produced by the siphon-bin package.
+It is a drop-in siphon binary — same CLI, same siphon.yaml, plus the modules.

 • Configured in siphon.yaml.
 An extensions: map points each enabled module at its own config file: